bregnery/bregnery.github.io/_docs/tutorials/MonteCarloProduction2016.md

 <repository>_extramodels.dat
 ```

-Make sure to less models needed in extra models if running beyond Standard Model.
-Number of events is listed listed in
+Make sure to list models needed in extra models if generating a sample with something other than the Standard Model.
+The number of events is listed listed in
 ``run_card.dat``.
 When using the gridpacks **DO NOT generate more events than what is listed in** ``run_card.dat``.

 ## From Gridpacks to MiniAOD